-Let's consider the example of a possible PortaSwitch® deployment across multiple sites.
-The "primary" site hosts a standard PortaSwitch® Procinctus (the Configuration server, main and replica database servers, a cluster of PortaBilling® OCS and web servers and the PortaSIP® cluster).
+Let's consider the example of a possible PortaSwitch® deployment across multiple sites (a different deployment scenario might be fully cloudbased).
+The "primary" site hosts a standard PortaSwitch® Clustered (the Configuration server, main and replica database servers, a cluster of PortaBilling® OCS and web servers and the PortaSIP® cluster).